starmaid/pulseofexploration/README.md

 Make a cool transmission animation (maybe draw, but maybe do programatically)

--- check to make sure it works with dsn and with real lights --

 make a setup script for the user

 make a cool ground, reactive to time of day